gnirmal1/cs-f363-tetris/README.md

-fg = "blue" # if theme is set to custom colour specified for fg is used as foreground colour width = 10 # Sets the width of the game board freq_dist = "uniform" # Sets the frequencies for the tetrominoe shapes selected based on difficulty/custom range rotate_counter_limit = 5 # Sets the maximum rotations for each piece default_cursor = (2, 5) # Sets the initial position of the falling piece (row, column) left_key = "a" # Sets the key for moving the piece left right_key = "d" # Sets the key for moving the piece right
+fg = "blue" # if theme is set to custom colour specified for fg is used as foreground colour width = 10 # Sets the width of the game board freq_dist = "uniform" # Sets the frequencies for the tetrominoe shapes selected based on difficulty/custom range rotate_counter_limit = 5 # Sets the maximum rotations for each piece.
+Set to -1 to allow infinite rotations. default_cursor = (2, 5) # Sets the initial position of the falling piece (row, column) left_key = "a" # Sets the key for moving the piece left right_key = "d" # Sets the key for moving the piece right